gojek/proctor/proctord/README.md

   * When set to "out-of-cluster", service will fetch kube config based on current-context from `.kube/config` file in home directory
 * If a job doesn't reach completion, it is terminated after `PROCTOR_KUBE_JOB_ACTIVE_DEADLINE_SECONDS`
 * `PROCTOR_DEFAULT_NAMESPACE` is the namespace under which jobs will be run in kubernetes cluster.
 By default, K8s has namespace "default".
 If you set another value, please create namespace in K8s before deploying `proctord`
-* `PROCTOR_KUBE_CLUSTER_HOST_NAME` is address to proxy server for kube cluster.
-It is used for fetching logs of a pod using http
+* `PROCTOR_KUBE_CLUSTER_HOST_NAME` is address/ip address to api-server of kube cluster.
+It is used for fetching logs of a pod using https
+* `PROCTOR_KUBE_CA_CERT_ENCODED` is the CA cert file encoded in base64.
+This is used for establishing authority while talking to kubernetes api-server on a public https call
+* `PROCTOR_KUBE_BASIC_AUTH` is the base64 encoded authentication of kubernetes.
+Enocde `username:password` to base64 and set this config.
 * Before streaming logs of jobs, `PROCTOR_KUBE_POD_LIST_WAIT_TIME` is the time to wait until jobs and pods are in active/successful/failed state
 * `PROCTOR_POSTGRES_USER`, `PROCTOR_POSTGRES_PASSWORD`, `PROCTOR_POSTGRES_HOST` and `PROCTOR_POSTGRES_PORT` is the username and password to the postgres database you wish to connect to
 * Set `PROCTOR_POSTGRES_DATABASE` to `proctord_development` for development purpose